barriosjorge/gmt_docs/src/system_level_PDR/tcs/wavefront_control/ns_obsmode.rst

     observing modes, but the reconstructor is different for each mode.
 The observing modes for which the ports are active are indicated in the last column.

+**Active Optics Reconstructor Server**

+    The Active Optics Reconstructor Server generates the reconstructor matrices for fast guiding and active optics correction.
+Each of these depends on the observing mode, the configuration of the AGWS probes, their positions in the DG focal plane, and the angle of the GIR.
+The component’s data interfaces are listed in :numref:`Table %s <aco_reconstructor_server_ports>`.

+    The reconstructor matrix for fast guiding simply average and rotate wavefront slope vectors and can be computed analytically.
+The active optics reconstructor matrix is more complex, and the strategy followed to date (see Section 6.12.2.5 [John13]_) is to raytrace the spots of each Shack-Hartmann camera using Zemax.
+An unperturbed model of the telescope and AGWS wavefront sensors is first traced to provide reference spot positions.
+The model is then perturbed in each of the 319 degrees of freedom listed in :numref:`Table %s <aco_reconstructor_output_terms>`, and the difference
+    between the centroids and their reference positions provides a column in the system matrix.
+Finally, the reconstructor is computed by taking the pseudo-inverse of this system matrix.

+    The reconstructor is dependent on each sensor’s position and orientation in the telescope focal plane.
+Simulations have shown that when tracking near zenith, the matrix must be updated every ~15 seconds to avoid significant reduction in the delivered image quality due to the rapid rotation of the GIR [McLe13]_.
+Active optics updates may have to be interrupted during a transit near zenith when the pupil rotation rate exceeds 6 deg/min.

     .. _aco_wfc_ports: